E-commerce trends in 2023 reflect an always-connected society. See the top 15 trends and stats driving the future of commerce.

 People have been reselling items for as long as they’ve been buying them.
 But the combination of climate change urgency, tightening personal budgets, and advanced e-commerce technology has created the perfect conditions for recommerce to thrive.

-According to ThredUp’s latest Resale Report, branded recommerce is having a moment.
+According to ThredUp’s Resale Report, branded recommerce is having a moment.
 The number of brands with their own resale shops increased 275% from 2020 to 2021.
 And the secondhand apparel market is growing three times faster than the apparel market overall.

 As more and more people seek out sustainable and affordable shopping experiences, more brands are stepping in to deliver.

 What is recommerce?
 A look at the secondhand rebrand

 Recommerce is the business of buying and selling used or overstocked products through a digital storefront.
 Sites like ebay and Craigslist have enabled people to shop secondhand online since 1995, and newer marketplaces like ThredUp and The RealReal (for fashion) and Decluttr (for electronics) started popping up less than two decades later.

 Recommerce.
 Thrifting.
 Secondhand shopping.
 A resale by any name saves me money.

 These new experiences helped shift consumer perceptions about resale.
 “Used” no longer means “low-value or undesirable.”
 You can shop with some level of confidence that the products will be of a certain quality.
 And the shops aren’t just boasting discounted items – they’re touting environmental impact and a superior shopping experience, too.